suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 1. Select the appropriate SFrame context for the track (see
    {{setup-assumptions}}).

-2. Compute the KID, CTR, and metadata values for the object (see
+2. Compute the CTR, and metadata values for the object (see
    {{mapping-between-sframe-and-moqt}}).

-3. Perform an SFrame encryption with the computed KID, CTR, and metadata values, and the plaintext parameter set to the payload of the MOQT object (as described in {{Section 4.4.3 of I-D.ietf-sframe-enc}}), returning an SFrame ciphertext object.
+3. Perform an SFrame encryption with the KID value provided by the application, the computed CTR and metadata values, and the plaintext parameter set to the payload of the MOQT object (as described in {{Section 4.4.3 of I-D.ietf-sframe-enc}}), returning an SFrame ciphertext object.

 4. Construct an MOQT secure object of the same type as the input object, with the following context: